Special Travel Requirements

 Does my infant travel for free?

-One child under two years of age may travel free of charge—as long as they are accompanied by a fare-paying adult (16 years of age or older) and are seated on the adult’s lap for the duration of the flight.
+One child under two years of age may travel free of charge.
+The child must be at least seven days old, or otherwise present a 'fit to travel' doctor's note.
+The child must be accompanied by a fare-paying adult (16 years of age or older) and must remain seated on the adult’s lap for the duration of the flight.
 Under Transport Canada regulations, one adult may not be responsible for more than one infant.

 May I purchase a seat for my infant?